 New York Café

-At the New York Café – once chosen the most beautiful coffeehouse in the world – you can truly immerse yourself into authentic 19th-century coffeehouse culture amid gilded and marble surfaces, fragrant flowers, crimson colors, crystals and frescos.
+At the New York Café – once voted the most beautiful coffeehouse in the world – you can immerse yourself into authentic 19th-century coffeehouse culture amid gilded and marble surfaces, fragrant flowers, etched glass and frescos.
 Live Hungarian music often imbues the aristocratic atmosphere.
-During Hungary’s Belle Époque, renowned writers were often seen putting pen to paper here, and the New York Café was another important clubhouse for the Nyugat crew.
-Legend has it that on the opening day of the café in 1894, Hungarian writer Ferenc Molnár and his journalist friends threw the keys of the locale in the Danube, trying to encourage the management to keep the café open 24 hours a day.
-Ferenc Molnár later wrote his famous Paul Street Boys here.
-After thorough renovation a decade or so ago, the New York Café today looks just as lavish as it was in its glory.
+During Hungary’s Belle Époque, renowned writers were often seen putting pen to paper here, and the New York Café welcomed the illustrious editorial staff of seminal publication Nyugat.
+Legend has it that on the opening day of the café in 1894, Hungarian playwright Ferenc Molnár and his journalist friends threw the keys of the establishment into the Danube, to encourage the management to keep the café open in perpetuity.
+Molnár later wrote his children’s classic Paul Street Boys here.
+After a thorough renovation in the early 2000s, the New York Café became integral to a high-end hotel, as lavish as it was in its glory days.

-A wide assortment of Magyar-style dishes, desserts, coffees and lemonades await visitors.
-Traditional Hungarian desserts such as Rákóczi cottage cake, Dobos torte and Somlói sponge cake are all available, alongside international favorites, while customers can also order various kinds of tasty black java.
-A visit to the New York Café is still a must, and an elegant contrast to the constant tram traffic along the Grand Boulevard.
+A wide assortment of Magyar-style dishes, desserts, coffees and lemonades await.
+Traditional Hungarian desserts such as Rákóczi cottage cake, Dobos torte and Somlói sponge cake are all available, alongside international favourites, while customers can also order various kinds of coffee.
+A visit to the New York Café is also an elegant contrast to the constant tram traffic along the Grand Boulevard.

 - 1073 Budapest, Erzsébet körút 9-11.